queirozfcom/chess-word2vec/README.md

 # chess-word2vec
-A couple of experiments on using Google's word2vec tool to mine information from serialized chess matches
+A couple of experiments using Google's word2vec tool to mine information from serialized chess matches